Marklogic-retired/marklogic-data-hub/_pages/understanding/upgrading.md

 The `hubUpdate` task might report incompatibilities that you must correct.

-If you also plan to upgrade MarkLogic, you should ensure your flows are working before doing so.
+You should also update the DHF version in the `dependencies` section of any custom build.gradle files that depend on DHF.

 ### Upgrading Using QuickStart
 Use the following procedure to upgrade your project to a new version of DHF using QuickStart.
-You do not need to perform these steps if you have already upgraded using `ml-gradle`.
+You do not need to perform these steps if you already upgraded using `ml-gradle`.

 1. Back up your project.
 For example, ensure your project is under source control and all changes are checked in.
-Download the latest QuickStart.
+1. Download the latest QuickStart.
 For details, see [Install the Data Hub Framework](../tutorial/install/).
 1. Launch the new QuickStart and navigate to it in your browser.
 For details, see [Install the Data Hub Framework](../tutorial/install/).
 1. Select the project to upgrade and click **NEXT**.
-1. Choose the project environment and click **NEXT**.
+1. Choose your project environment and click **NEXT**.
 1. Enter your MarkLogic Server username and password, then click **LOGIN**.

 At this point, QuickStart should detect that your project requires an upgrade and present you with the upgrade dialog.
 Follow the instructions displayed in the dialog.

 The upgrade may not be able to change everything in your project impacted by the upgrade.
 Review the upgrade notes for more details.

-If you also plan to upgrade MarkLogic, you should ensure your flows are working before doing so.

-To ensure that any project automation you drive with `ml-gradle` uses the same version of DHF, also update the DHF version in the `dependencies` section of any custom build.gradle files.
-The upgrade automatically updates `YOUR_PROJECT/build.gradle` for you.
+Upgrading using QuickStart automatically updates `YOUR_PROJECT/build.gradle` for you.
+However, you should also update the DHF version in the `dependencies` section of any custom build.gradle files that depend on DHF.

 ## Notes for Upgrading to the Latest Version